-This is tightly links to the usage of Smart KPIs.
-Compared to traditional analytics, the massive advantage of this approach is that you don’t have to ask questions.
-Through the continuous calculation of thousands of KPIs, you are provided with insights/answers to questions you haven’t been asking yet.
+This is tightly linked to the usage of Smart KPIs.
+Compared to traditional analytics, the massive advantage of this approach is that you don’t have to analyze.
+Instead, through the continuous calculation of thousands of KPIs, you are provided with insights/answers to questions you haven’t asked yet.

 12 – Should We Include Social Interactions And Functions?

-I don’t think that you have to copy/adapt each Facebook function (actually, this wouldn’t be possible).
-However, I genuinely believe that commenting, liking and sharing are vital functionalities.
-Therefore, an integration into a feed-based solution is highly recommendable.
+I don’t think you have to copy/adapt each Facebook function (actually, this wouldn’t be possible).
+However, I genuinely believe that commenting, liking, and sharing are vital functionalities.
+Therefore, integration into a feed-based solution is highly recommendable.

 13 – Can You Give Some Examples Of Content Types?

 Like question 12: You don’t have to copy everything, but you should support the basics.
 Basics, for me, means pictures, videos, documents, and audio.

 We’ve received several questions asking if the feed-based approach is airline-specific.
 Straightforward answer: No.